installg3ntoo/inventures-backend/docs/README.md

 ## The API
 The API was made as a process made in Koa (similar to express) running in node, it uses a custom middleware for CORS and a validation using an `api-key` in requests headers.
-While this API Key is still public in the frontend it should protect the backend from bots attacks.
+While this API Key is still public in the frontend it should protect the backend from random bots attacks looking for endpoints.

 ### Endpoints
  - POST /newurl: